marteinn/Android-Config/README.md

 Android-Config
 ================

-Config is a utility class for Android that helps you manage your app configuration.
+Android-Config helps to manage the different build settings of your app.

 ## How it works